Classic Buttery Spritz Cookies (Super easy!)

 How to store cookies

-Store in a covered container for up to a week, if they last that long!
+Store in an airtight container for up to a week, if they last that long!

 Substitutions/Additions